ballerina-platform/ballerina-lang/tool-plugins/intellij/getting-started/plugin-features/README.md

 ## Parameter Information

-You can view the required parameters of a functions, actions, etc by pressing `Ctrl`+`P`.
+You can view the required parameters of a functions, actions, etc. by pressing `Ctrl`+`P`.

 ![alt text](images/ParameterInfo.gif)